Maria Shipley

-When I went to New York City a couple of years ago, I had taken gloves, mittens, scarves, and lots of good will to meet up with the poor of New York.
-Being my first trip to New York, I was not aware that I would not run into many beggars in Manhattan.
+When I went to New York City a couple of years ago, I had taken gloves, mittens, scarves, and a lot of good will to meet up with the poor of New York.
+Being my first trip to New York, I was not aware that there aren’t many beggars in Manhattan.

 So, on that morning, as I took in the New York City air, smell, sounds, and lights, this guy approached me.
 He only asked for a cigarette, but I actually was looking for a place to get a cup of coffee that early.
 So I ended up inviting him to breakfast and he had to lead the way.
 His name was Charly.
 While we had breakfast at a little place around the corner, I felt the staff eying us.